SFOE/SSMDS/README.md

 # SwissSharedMobility
-Documentation for the Swiss Shared Mobility Specification.

-#What is the aim?
+## Aim of SwissSharedMobility

+## Documentation
+The documentation is found here.